devkitPro/3ds-hbmenu/README.md

 #### Presentation

-The Homebrew Launcher (hbmenu for short) is a fairly simple (and beautiful) menu that lists homebrew applications in the 3DSX format and lets you run them.
-It can be used with the following entrypoints:
+The Homebrew Launcher (hbmenu for short) is the main menu used to list and launch homebrew applications.
+It is essentially a graphical shell around an existing homebrew loading mechanism.
+The following entrypoints are supported:

-- ninjhax 1.x (the original 3DS homebrew exploit, originally released in November 2014)
-- hax 2.x (the followup to ninjhax, originally released in July 2015)
-- Rosalina (part of Luma3DS 8.0+ custom firmware, originally released in June 2017)
+- [Luma3DS Rosalina](https://github.com/LumaTeam/Luma3DS) **(recommended)**: Works on all system versions from 4.0 onwards; it provides unrestricted access to 3DS system resources as well as nice extra features such as remote debugging (GDB).
+For more information read the [Rosalina documentation](https://github.com/LumaTeam/Luma3DS/wiki/Rosalina).
+- [Legacy \*hax 2.x](https://smealum.github.io/3ds/): This is a now-obsolete homebrew loading system that only provides limited access to 3DS system resources, as it only attacks a low privilege level.
+Support for this entrypoint is deprecated and may be removed in a future release.

+3DS homebrew is built and distributed as executables with the `.3dsx` extension.
+Note that you may encounter files with the `.cia` extension - these are **not** homebrew executables that can be loaded using hbmenu.

 #### Usage

-To install hbmenu, simply copy boot.3dsx to the root of your SD card.
+To install hbmenu, simply copy `boot.3dsx` to the root of your SD card.
+If you are using a recent version of [Luma3DS](https://github.com/LumaTeam/Luma3DS) you probably already have a copy of hbmenu installed, as it comes bundled with it.

 Use the D-Pad, Circle Pad or the touchscreen to select an application, and press A or touch it again to start it.
 Use the C-Stick alternatively on New 3DS to scroll the list of applications.

+hbmenu supports starring applications, so that they are shown at the beginning of the list.
+The SELECT button stars/unstars the currently selected homebrew application.

-On certain entrypoints (ninjhax 1.x and hax 2.x), it is not possible to go back to the 3DS HOME menu using the HOME button.
-As an alternative, you can press the START button where you can reboot your console or (in the case of hax 2.x) relaunch HOME menu.
+On \*hax 2.x, it is not possible to go back to the 3DS HOME menu using the HOME button.
+As an alternative, you can press the START button where you can reboot your console or relaunch HOME menu.

 hbmenu starts in the sdmc:/3ds/ directory for applications and it will look for 3dsx files inside it.
 You can navigate the directory tree and open/browse folders as you would expect.
-Old style application bundle folders are also detected, however this functionality may be removed in the future.
+Additionally, folders containing a 3dsx file with the same name as the folder (or alternatively `boot.3dsx`) will be detected as an application bundle folder, and it will be presented as a single icon that can directly launch the application.

 Here is an example directory structure that hbmenu will have no trouble recognizing:

 - sdmc:/
   - 3ds/
     - games/
 	    - Hermes.3dsx
       - cubemadness.3dsx
+    - Checkpoint/ *(this folder will be detected as an application bundle)*
+      - Checkpoint.3dsx
+      - ...
+    - ftpd.3dsx
+    - mgba.3dsx
     - 3dscraft.3dsx
     - blargSNES.3dsx
     - gameyob.3dsx
     - 3dnes.3dsx
-    - ftpd.3dsx
-    - Themely.3dsx

 If hbmenu does not find an icon file (either embedded in the executable or provided separately) to associate with a given 3dsx, it will display a default icon and the path to the executable as a fallback.